Frequently asked questions

 Some people can make an appointment to collect the mvv sooner than others.
 You will possibly have priority if you belong to one of the exception categories of the EU entry ban.
 For example if you are a family member of a Dutch citizen.
 Or if you have an essential function or need.
 Knowledge migrants and students are also given priority.

-I have the nationality of Australia, Canada, Japan, New Zealand, United States of America or South Korea.
+I have the nationality of Australia, Canada, Japan, New Zealand, United States of America, South Korea or United Kingdom.
 That is why I do not need an mvv (exemption).

-[27 July] From 1 July 2020, you may enter the Netherlands again if you live in one of the countries to which the entry ban does not apply.
+[updated 24 February] You may enter the Netherlands if you live in one of the countries to which the entry ban does not apply.
 Do you live in a country to which the entry ban does apply?
 Then you may only travel to the Netherlands if there is an exception for you.
-More information is available on https://ind.nl/en/pages/coronavirus.aspx
+More information is available on the IND website.

-We will upload any formal letters from the IND to the document section under “Your registration”.
+We will upload any formal letters from the IND to the document section under “Your registration – documents”.
 The “letter of acknowledgement” will offer you proof of legal residence in writing.

 [updated 27 March] There are two types of health insurance in the Netherlands: basic health insurance (in Dutch: basisverzekering) and private insurance (in Dutch: privéverzekering).
 There are rules governing which kind of insurance you will need.
 For more information, see Health Insurance.

 Zorg and Zekerheid (Z&Z) is Leiden University’s preferred supplier of basic health insurance.
 Information on their coverage is likely to be the same as for other basic health insurers, but if you have a different insurer and are currently staying outside the Netherlands, it is wise to check the terms and conditions of your insurer.

 Medical costs while in the Netherlands:

 All medical costs insured in the basic health insurance are covered.
 You will have to pay an excess (in Dutch: eigen risico) of €385 yourself.